nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 ---

+Our convention:

-Our convention: start from the top left, first index for rows, second for columns
+- start from the top left
+- first index for rows
+- second index for columns

-Start with ZERO
+- Start with ZERO

 This is a nice convention because it maps to how we loop through a matrix X, say:
 1 2